spotDL/spotify-downloader/docs/usage.md

                         Sync without deleting songs that are not in the query.
   --max-filename-length MAX_FILENAME_LENGTH
                         Max file name length.
-(This won't override the max file name length enforced by the OS)
+(This won't override the max file name length enforced by the OS) --yt-dlp-args YT_DLP_ARGS
+                        Arguments to pass to yt-dlp --detect-formats [{mp3,flac,ogg,opus,m4a,wav} ...]
+                        Detect already downloaded songs with file format different from the --format option

 Web options:
   --host HOST           The host to use for the web server.